mike2151/Online-OH-queue/README.md

 To make a user an admin, you do the same process except check the `superuser_status` box.

-**Note**: Admins have to make themselves TAs.
-Just because you are an Admin does not mean you are a TA by default.

 ## Teaching-Assistants
 As a teaching assistant, you will have two main pages to visit: `/summary` and `/answer`. <br />
 The summary page gives you all the questions asked in the weekly office hours cycle.
 You can use this to better prepare for office hours. <br />